 In this deep dive, we're going to give you a crash course of the vaunted case interview.
 If you're already deep into your interview prep process, we recommend you check out our more advanced posts on things like the future of the consulting industry and the importance of being authentic in case interviews.
 However, if you're just ramping up or looking for a primer on the case interview, you're in the right spot.
 Let's jump in!

 A case interview is an interview type which focuses on a challenging and relevant business scenario that the candidate must navigate through.
-In this post, we'll get you up to speed on case interviews and you'll learn the following items:
+In this post, we'll get you up to speed on case interviews by covering the fundamentals, four core skills and how to prepare.

 We're going to start by setting the fundamental context on case interviews.
 Understanding who uses case interviews, what exactly the format of a case interview looks like and why they've become so popular will give you important context.